 One of the best sources of advice can come in the form of support groups, either in your local community or online.
 The internet gets a lot of slack for alienating us from real social interaction, but online support groups do the opposite.
 They offer sufferers real human conversations with people who share their burden, people they would never meet in real life.

-The best I’ve found is:
+The best resources I’ve found are: